MineTrax/minetrax.github.io/docs/introduction/supported-versions.md

 id: supported-versions
 ---

-MineTrax is primarily designed for survival like servers.
+MineTrax is primarily designed for survival like servers but you can use it for any kind of servers and disable features you don't need.
 Currently it is tested to work with any Bukkit flavored(Spigot, Paper etc) servers of version 1.12 and above.

 ## Plugins support